 There is an oft-quoted assertion by climate activists that "97% of climate scientists agree" that global warming is real and caused by the human combustion of fossil fuels.

 The movie cites a single survey of 77 scientists, of whom 75 agreed.
 If you carefully watch every word they say, they don't say that's the only study, but they make it sound like it was.

+This insinuation is an outright lie.
 Actually, there have been many surveys, here are some: